dhaven/davidhaven-blog/content/projects/clipshare/index.md

 ## Takeaways

-Great learning experience in some many ways Suprisingly, as I was working on my app Youtube was working on a similar feature called Youtube clips which was released in July 14, 2021.
+Even though I gave up on this project I was proud of what I had achieved on my own.
+I also got to make a lot of mistakes which is an important learning experience.
+Suprisingly, as I was working on my app Youtube was working on a similar feature called Youtube clips which was released on July 14, 2021.
 See the video presentation [here](https://www.youtube.com/watch?v=A63imEmP_-I)

 ## Screenshots
 <div class="flex flex-row gap-4 flex-wrap">